Kadapa–Bangalore section: Jurisdiction

-This project falls under the jurisdiction of both Guntakal railway division of South Central Railway zone and Bangalore railway division of South Western Railway zone.
+This project falls under the jurisdiction of both Guntakal railway division of South Coast Railway zone and Bangalore railway division of South Western Railway zone.
 Out of 260.40 km, 217.60 km falls under Guntakal railway division and rest of the route km falls under the jurisdiction of Bangalore railway division.

 Status

 This railway line is operational up to Pendlimarri and regular train service started from June 16, 2017.
 Rs.210 crores were allotted in 2019 for this railway line.